gegian22/latin102portfolio21/translation1.md

 Part C Translation:

-When Hercules came in hospitality to Dexamenum, and when Hercules deprived Deinara of her virginity then, he wanted to marry her.
+When Hercules came in hospitality to Dexamenum, the king, he deprived Deinara of her virginity and then he wanted to marry her.

 When Hercules was away, a centaur asks for his wife Deianira.